zriyansh/signoz.io/docs/userguide/clickhouse-logs-schema.md

 ### Value

 For the value type panel, the overall query will be similar to timeseries, just that you will have to get the absolute value at the end.
-You can reduce your end result to either of average, latest, sum, min, max.
+You can reduce your end result to either average, latest, sum, min, or max.

 #### Examples